Skip to main content

 Appliances

 The department’s policy on appliances reflects an effort to find a balance between the typical resident’s use of their assigned room and the need for health and safety standards.
 Residence hall rooms are more than bedrooms; however, they are not appropriate for meal preparation.
-The appliances appropriate for use in resident rooms are those such as lamps, computers, hair dryers, compact refrigerators, televisions, stereos, etc. Appliances used for meal preparation (such as microwave ovens) which operate at cooking temperatures are prohibited because they compromise the health and safety of the residents of the building.
-However students may choose to rent a microfridge that comes equipped with a microwave as they are equipped with safety features adhering to campus fire and safety codes.
-Residence hall residents may not possess any food-preparation appliances except blenders, coffee makers, and hot pots and
+The appliances appropriate for use in resident rooms are those such as lamps, computers, hair dryers, compact refrigerators, televisions, etc. Appliances used for meal preparation (such as microwave or toaster ovens) which operate at cooking temperatures are prohibited because they compromise the health and safety of the residents of the building.
+However students may choose to rent a microfridge (refrigerator microwave combination) as they are equipped with safety features adhering to campus fire and safety codes.
+Residence hall residents may not possess any food preparation appliances as indicated on the prohibited items list.

 All Village townhouses have full kitchens; therefore, Village residents are allowed to possess other food preparation appliances, provided they are UL/ETL-approved.
 All electrical appliances must be UL/ETL-approved and must be in good working order.